-Goal 4: Partner with the wider NHS and public sector to optimise healthcare and emergency services

-Dal 4: Partner with the wider NHS and public sector to optimise healthcare and emergency services Ovision across London.
-Objective 12 To respo o respond to the new NHS governance structures in a way that enables emergency care to be mproved Lead Executive Daniel Elkeles, Chief Executive (with support from Antony Tiernan, Director of Communications, and the nterim Director of Corporate Affairs) Lead Scrutiny Commit Lead Scrutiny Committee Finance and Investment Committee Lead Executive's Assu ead Executive's Assurance statement 03/03/22 Lead Scrutiny Committee's Assurance statement RAG Legislation is nearly th rough parliament a and direction is The committee reviewed the BAF update and after rating clear with implementat ion from July.
-Tha at said, the discussion า risk 12A, in tegration wit h the new NHS Q1 amber arrangements will evol ve in the five statu itory ICSs of governand ce system wa as proposed for uprating from 12 Q2 amber which we will be a mer mber.
-The task no w therefore is to to 16, due to 16, due to uncertainties on the structure and process cess Q3 X shape the direction of our five ICSs so th ere is for the commissioning and funding of ambulance Q4 appropriate focus on u or financial ye clarity about our contri • nd presented to the he commissioning arrange ements, including the role of the • nsideration for London region addition to the BAF.
-With this change the committee is reasonabl y assured.
-Indicators/milestones Description Forecast/Plan Q1 Q2 Q3 Q (4
+Objective 12 To respond to improved To respond to the new NHS governance structures in a way that enables emergency care to be improved Lead Executive aniel Elkeles, Chief Executive (with support from Antony Tiernan, Director of Communications, and the terim Director of Corporate Affairs) Lead Scrutiny Commit ttee Finance and Ir nance and Investment Committee Lead Executive's Assurance statement 03/03/22 Legislation is nearly through parliament and direction is clear with implementation from July.
+That said, the arrangements will evolve in the five statutory ICSs of which we will be a member.
+The task now therefore is to shape the direction of our five ICSs so there is appropriate focus on urgent and emergency care and clarity about our contribution, as well as on pan-London commissioning arrangements, including the role of the London region Lead Scrutiny Committee's Assurance statementRAGThe committee reviewed the BAF update and after discussion risk 12A, integration with the new NHS governance system was proposed for uprating from 12 to 16, due to uncertainties on the structure and process for the commissioning and funding of ambulance services for financial year 22/23.
+This will be articulated by the lead executive and presented to the FIC and Board in May 2022 for consideration for addition to the BAF.
+With this change the committee is reasonably assured.RAG rating Indicators/milestones Description Influencing direction of travel of NHS White Paper related to emergency care Forecast/Plan Q2: respond to draft legislation Q3: further responses to later drafts Q4: agree approach of working with ICSs across London.
+Q1 Q2 Chairman part of AACE group working up proposals for regional commissioning Boards for ambulance services Q3 AACE submit proposal to NHS England Q4 Roger Davidson to update

-Indicators/milestones

-Description Forecast/Plan Q1 Q2 Q3 Q4

-Influencing direction of travel of NHS White Paper related to emergency care Q2: respond to draft legislation Q3: further responses to later drafts Q4: agree approach of working with ICSs Chairman part of AACE group working up proposals for regional commissioning Boards for ambulance services AACE submit proposal to NHS England Roger Davidson to update

-across London.

-Goal 4: Partner with the wider NHS and public sector to optimise healthcare and emergency services provision across London.